s9w/ultima-ratio/readme.md

 # Ultima ratio
-You have a simple problem:
+An origin story: You have a simple problem:
 ```c++
 constexpr int base_value = 4;
 int factor = 2;